Hunter174/MLGodotKit/docs/api/models/DecisionTreeNode.rst

 Decision tree classifier based on Gini impurity.

-``DTreeNode`` implements a deterministic, binary decision tree for classification tasks.
+``DecisionTreeNode`` implements a deterministic, binary decision tree for classification tasks.
 The model recursively partitions the feature space using axis-aligned splits selected by minimizing weighted Gini impurity.

 This implementation is designed for educational use, real-time inference, and integration directly inside the Godot Engine via GDExtension.

-The interface and behavior are inspired by ``sklearn.tree.DecisionTreeClassifier``, with a deliberately reduced feature set.

 ----

 Overview
 --------

-- Classification only
+- Classification only (for now)
 - Binary splits using ``feature <= threshold``
 - Greedy, deterministic split selection
 - No pruning or ensemble support